stockphrase/no-silo/content/courses/writing-3/wr3-syllabus.md

 #### ``+ Independent work``

-- Print out, read, annotate, and take critical notes on the reading, then post your contributions to the dedicated Hive page. *Read and engage the work of your peers there as well*.
+- Print out, read, annotate, and take critical notes on the reading, then post your contributions to the week's Hive page. *Read and engage the work of your peers there as well*.
-- Finish the lecture and complete the workshop.

 #### `+ In-class work`